bruno-unna/chess/reference/uci-engine-interface.md

 	The engine can send the move it likes to ponder on.
 The engine must not start pondering automatically.

-	This command must always be sent if the engine stops searching, also in pondering mode if there is a "stop" command, so for every "go" command a "bestmove" command is needed!
+	This command must always be sent if the engine stops searching, also in pondering mode if there is a `stop` command, so for every `go` command a `bestmove` command is needed!

-	Directly before that the engine should send a final "info" command with the final search information, the the GUI has the complete statistics about the last search.
+	Directly before that the engine should send a final `info` command with the final search information, the the GUI has the complete statistics about the last search.

 * copyprotection

 	this is needed for copyprotected engines.
 After the uciok command the engine can tell the GUI, that it will check the copy protection now.
-This is done by "copyprotection checking".
+This is done by `copyprotection checking`.

-	If the check is ok the engine should send "copyprotection ok", otherwise "copyprotection error".
+	If the check is ok the engine should send `copyprotection ok`, otherwise `copyprotection error`.

 	If there is an error the engine should not function properly but should not quit alone.

-	If the engine reports "copyprotection error" the GUI should not use this engine and display an error message instead!
+	If the engine reports `copyprotection error` the GUI should not use this engine and display an error message instead!

 	The code in the engine can look like this

        TellGUI("copyprotection checking\n");
 	   // ... check the copy protection here ...
 	   if(ok)
 	     TellGUI("copyprotection ok\n");
        else
          TellGUI("copyprotection error\n");

 * registration

 	this is needed for engines that need a username and/or a code to function with all features.

-	Analog to the "copyprotection" command the engine can send "registration checking" after the uciok command followed by either "registration ok" or "registration error".
+	Analog to the `copyprotection` command the engine can send `registration checking` after the uciok command followed by either `registration ok` or `registration error`.

-	Also after every attempt to register the engine it should answer with "registration checking" and then either "registration ok" or "registration error".
+	Also after every attempt to register the engine it should answer with `registration checking` and then either `registration ok` or `registration error`.

-	In contrast to the "copyprotection" command, the GUI can use the engine after the engine has reported an error, but should inform the user that the engine is not properly registered and might not use all its features.
+	In contrast to the `copyprotection` command, the GUI can use the engine after the engine has reported an error, but should inform the user that the engine is not properly registered and might not use all its features.

 	In addition the GUI should offer to open a dialog to enable registration of the engine.
-To try to register an engine the GUI can send the "register" command.
+To try to register an engine the GUI can send the `register` command.

-	The GUI has to always answer with the "register" command	if the engine sends "registration error" at engine startup (this can also be done with "register later") and tell the user somehow that the engine is not registered.
+	The GUI has to always answer with the `register` command	if the engine sends `registration error` at engine startup (this can also be done with `register later`) and tell the user somehow that the engine is not registered.
 	This way the engine knows that the GUI can deal with the registration procedure and the user will be informed that the engine is not properly registered.